andycroll/brightonruby.com/_misc/lovely-brighton.markdown

 #### The North Laine

 Home to great independent shops.
-Some of which you can't work out how they survive.
+Some of which you can’t work out how they survive.
 Terrific Cafes.
 Excellent pubs.

 #### The Lanes